 Veterans Affairs Medical Center Substance Abuse Treatment Program is an addiction treatment center located at 1970 Roanoke Boulevard, Unit 116-a4 psychiatry in the 24153 zip code in Salem, VA.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides prescribes suboxone, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include relapse prevention, motivational incentives and anger management.
-Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detoxification and inpatient heroin detox.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin detoxification and short term inpatient heroin rehab.
-It also provides medical heroin detox, inpatient treatment for co-occurring mental health and heroin use and residential heroin addiction treatment.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include counseling for trauma victims, relapse prevention treatment and cognitive behavioral therapy.
+Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient alcohol detox, inpatient opioid detoxification and residential benzodiazepines detox.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides regular outpatient heroin treatment, outpatient heroin rehabilitation and short term inpatient heroin rehab.
+It also provides residential treatment for heroin abuse, inpatient dual diagnosis treatment and inpatient heroin detox services.

 Here are the full facility listing details on Veterans Affairs Medical Center Substance Abuse Treatment Program in Salem, VA: